INNOVATION THROUGH AUTOMATION

 • Able to perform accurate final part placements

-• Quality control capabilities for parts that are a mismatch with defined specifications
+• Quality control capabilities for parts that are mismatched with defined specifications

 • Capable of working with tall bins that must be emptied